verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 ### Life cycle
 With Verrazzano, you manage the life cycle of applications using `Component` and `ApplicationConfiguration` resources.
 Typically, you would modify the Coherence cluster resource to make changes or to do lifecycle operations, like scale in and scale out.
-However, in the Verrazzano environment, the Cluster resource is owned by the Verrazzano application operator and will be reconciled to match the component workload resource.
+However, in the Verrazzano environment, the cluster resource is owned by the Verrazzano application operator and will be reconciled to match the component workload resource.
 Therefore, you need to manage the cluster configuration by modifying the resource, either by `kubectl edit` or applying a new YAML file.
 Verrazzano will notice that the `Component` resource changed and will update the Coherence resource as needed.